Who should use this guide

 gme-[companyname] & proj-123456789012 ([type])

 If your ID is in a different format, you have a previous license.

-- Google Maps APIs contract: If your contract has an addendum titled “Google Maps APIs Premium Plan,” you have the new Premium Plan license.
+- Google Maps Platform contract: If your contract has an addendum titled “Google Maps Platform Premium Plan,” you have the Premium Plan license.
 If you don't have that addendum, you have a previous license.